California grizzly bear: Symbolism

 The California grizzly bear is one of the state's most visible and enduring symbols, adorning both the state flag and seal.
 The Bear Flag first flew in 1846 as a symbol of the short-lived California Republic.
 A second version was adopted as the state flag by the state legislature in 1911.
 The bear symbol became a permanent part of the state seal in 1849.
 The California grizzly bear was designated the official state animal in 1953.
 The bear is celebrated in name and as mascot of the sports teams of the University of California, Berkeley (the California Golden Bears), and of the University of California, Los Angeles (the UCLA Bruins) and in the mascot of University of California, Riverside (the UC Riverside Highlanders).
-The California Maritime Academy operates a training ship named Golden Bear.
+The Cal Poly Maritime Academy operates a training ship named Golden Bear.

-The name "Yosemite" likely originates from the indigenous Ahwahneechee word for grizzly bear, "Oo-soo-mah-ty" or "Yo-hem-ah-ty," which directly refers to the animal.
+The name "Yosemite" likely originates from the indigenous Ahwahneechee word for grizzly bear, "Oo-soo-mah-ty" or "Yo-hem-ah-ty", which directly refers to the animal.
 James M. Hutchings, a pioneer in promoting Yosemite tourism, named the monumental sequoia Grizzly Giant.
 He chose the name to evoke the formidable presence, massive stature, and rugged independence of the California grizzly bear.